athola/athola/README.md

 ## 📚 Education & Background

 - Majored with a Bachelor of Science in **Applied and Computational Mathematics** from University of Texas at Austin 🤘🐂.
-Applied this erudition towards research and theoretical experiments in networking solutions.
+Currently applying pedigree towards research and theoretical experiments in networking solutions.
 - Programming and Computation Certificate earned through the University of Texas Computer Science program.
 - Independent study of reverse engineering, AI, and engineering management principles.